-There are a few important points to consider when it comes to building your online design portfolio.
-I’m often asked what builds that necessary appeal.
-Here are some relevant resources and a few common portfolio mistakes.
+There are a few important points to consider when it comes to building your online portfolio.
+What is it that creates an appeal for potential clients?
+Here are some relevant resources and a few common mistakes.

 Kyle Meyer recently published his experience of bad design portfolios.